msildatke/TabProDS/README.md

 ## Annotation Format

 The images are annotated in the standard COCO format.
+We also provide automatically generated YOLO annotations.

 ## Splits

 The dataset is split into three parts:

-- 3920 (70%) images for training
+- 3922 (70%) images for training
-- 840 (15%) images for development
+- 838 (15%) images for development
 - 840 (15%) images for validation

 ## Resolution